Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 systemctl status bumblebeed.service
 </pre>

-This instalation will only be properly tested once XOrg is installed and a screen initialized.
-The following commands can be used later to verify the Bumblebee and Primus instalation.
+This installation will only be properly tested once XOrg is installed and a screen initialized.
+The following commands can be used later to verify the Bumblebee and Primus installation.

 <pre>
 optirun glxgears -info